Paramount+ Revenue Climbs 17% as Streamer Hits 79 Million Subscribers

-Paramount Skydance posted a widened net loss of $573 million and grew revenue 2% to $8.15 billion in its fiscal fourth quarter as the David Ellison-led media giant saw improvements in its streaming business offset by continued declines in the linear TV business.
+Paramount Skydance posted a wider net loss of $573 million and grew revenue 2% to $8.15 billion in its fourth quarter even as the David Ellison-led media giant saw improvement in its streaming business offset by continued declines in the linear TV business.

+But the company was relatively mum on what everyone wanted to talk about — its pursuit of Warner Bros.
+Discovery — and only offered a brief boilerplate comment and called the deal an “accelerant” for hitting its goals.

+Paramount is banking on its streaming business to deliver the majority of its growth as it continues to manage the decline of its TV business and builds out its pipeline of theatrical releases.

 Here are the quarter’s results: